Dave Randall (musician): Musical biography

 Randall played guitar with Faithless from 1996–1999 and 2004–2011.
 He is also founder of the South London based music collective Slovo, who have released three albums: nommo (2002), TodoCambia (2007), and Bread & Butterflies (2020).
-A largely acoustic and instrumental solo album, Eight Stories, was released under the artist name Randall in 2004.
-He joined vocalist Mike Ladd, percussionist Dirk Rothbrust and clarinettist Carol Robinson in the Paris-based experimental band Sleeping In Vilna.
+He also released a largely acoustic and instrumental solo album, Eight Stories, under the artist name Randall in 2004.
+Together with vocalist Mike Ladd, percussionist Dirk Rothbrust and clarinettist Carol Robinson, Randall founded the Paris-based experimental band Sleeping In Vilna.
 The band released the largely improvised album Why Waste Time in 2012.

-He has also recorded and toured with Dido, Emiliana Torrini, 1 Giant Leap, Sinead O'Connor and others.
-He currently performs with Roland Gift (Fine Young Cannibals).
+He has also recorded and toured with Dido, Emiliana Torrini, 1 Giant Leap, Sinéad O'Connor and others.
+He currently performs with Roland Gift (Fine Young Cannibals) and is producing and performing live with half-Italian, South London based singer Barbarella.

 Randall has composed music for stage and screen including scores for two feature-length documentary films: Rebuilding Hope (2009) and Witness Bahrain (2014).

 Political activism and writing

 Randall has been associated with a number of leftwing campaigns and organisations.
 He was a member of the Socialist Workers Party (Britain) from 2004 until 2013 and has performed for the Stop The War Coalition, Love Music Hate Racism and the People's Assembly Against Austerity.
 He is also a patron of the Palestine Solidarity Campaign.